-There are many attempts at interventions to thwart the seemingly inevitable decline in cognitive ability as one ages.
+[bodyni]There are many attempts at interventions to thwart the seemingly inevitable decline in cognitive ability as one ages.
 These interventions usually involve training in one particular cognitive domain or task, usually for a period of weeks or months.
-Training interventions are found to be effective insomuch as people are able to increase on the cognitive domain that they have trained for, but there is little evidence for wide spread transfer to other domains (Hertzog et al., 2008).
-While cognitive training does not have widespread effects for all of cognitive ability, there are some indications that the changes within a domain are associated with changes in personality.
-A study found that older adults who performed inductive reasoning training over 16 sessions, along with cross-words and Sudoku puzzles where difficulty level matched with skill level, increased in openness to experiences compared to an active control group (Jackson et al., 2012).
+Training interventions are found to be effective inasmuch as people are able to increase the cognitive domain for which they have trained, but there is little evidence for wide spread transfer to other domains (Hertzog et al., 2008).
+While cognitive training does not have widespread effects for all cognitive abilities, there are some indications that the changes within a domain are associated with changes in personality.
+Jackson, Hill, Payne, Roberts, and Stine-Morrow (2012) found that older adults who performed inductive reasoning training over 16 sessions, along with crossword and Sudoku puzzles in which difficulty level matched with skill level, increased in openness to experiences compared to an active control group.
 Presumably, participants valued the accomplishment of working through the puzzles week after week, thus feeling more capable and comfortable with cognitively challenging tasks.
-It is unclear however, whether or not these self-reported changes lead to observable behavior changes.
+It is unclear however, whether these self-reported changes lead to observable behavior changes.

-Following up on this work, Sander et al., 2017 conducted an extensive cognitive training intervention (memory and perceptual speed) over the course of 100 days with more than an hour per day devoted to cognitive training.
+Following up on this work, Sander, Schmiedek, Brose, Wagner, and Specht (2017) conducted an extensive cognitive training intervention (memory and perceptual speed) over the course of 100 days with more than 1 hour per day devoted to cognitive training.
 In contrast to Jackson et al. (2012), no changes in openness due to cognitive training were found.
-It is unclear whether or not changes in openness did change, but only changed temporarily, as personality was only assessed at a two-year follow-up.
-While the intervention was not associated with openness it was associated with increases in memory and perceptual speed and decreases in conscientiousness.
+It is unclear whether changes in openness did occur but only changed temporarily, as personality was only assessed at a 2-year follow-up.
+While the intervention was not associated with openness, it was associated with increases in memory and perceptual speed and decreases in conscientiousness.

-[B]Coaching
+[b]Coaching

-A response to the success of clinical interventions, paired with overwhelming desire for many people to change non-clinical features, is the development of coaching programs to change personality.
-Coaching programs identify aspects of personality that a person wants to change and then guides them through the change process based on principles of therapy (Allemand & Flückiger, 2017).
-Some success has been found using short term interventions.
-For example, over 15 weeks people changed their personality via weekly challenges, where participants were coached to act in accordance with the trait pole they wanted to change (Hudson, et al., 2019).
-Similarly, a 10-week coaching program extended the idea of behaving in accordance to trait manifestations by working with a coach to identify roadblocks of behaving in a trait consistent manner, as well as developing a more elaborate strategy that targeted specific traits (Allan et al., 2018).
-Targeted strategies such as theses that are specific to the individual can be easily delivered via instant messages or through apps.
-For example, the recently developed PEACH (PErsonality coACH) app assists with coaching via an AI assisted chat-bot to increase motivation and involvement (Stieger et al., 2018).
+[bodyni]A response to the success of clinical interventions, paired with overwhelming desire for many people to change nonclinical features, is the development of coaching programs to change personality.
+Coaching programs identify aspects of personality that a person wants to change, then guides them through the change process based on principles of therapy (Allemand & Flückiger, 2017).
+Some success has been achieved using short-term interventions.
+For example, over 15 weeks, people changed their personality via weekly challenges, in which participants were coached to act in accordance with the trait pole they wanted to change (Hudson, Briley, Chopik, & Derringer, 2019).
+Similarly, a 10-week coaching program extended the idea of behaving in accordance with trait manifestations by working with a coach to identify roadblocks of behaving in a trait-consistent manner, as well as developing a more elaborate strategy that targeted specific traits (Allan, Leeson, De Fruyt, & Martin, 2018).
+Such targeted strategies that are specific to the individual can be easily delivered via instant messages or through apps.
+For example, the recently developed PEACH (PErsonality coACH) app assists with coaching via an artificial intelligence (AI)-assisted chat-bot to increase motivation and involvement (Stieger et al., 2018).

-[A]Unanswered Questions and Future Directions
+[a]Unanswered Questions and Future Directions